Do you find yourself hiccuping a lot now that you’re pregnant? Are you wondering why that is and what it could mean for your baby?

 These are not normal hiccup patterns and are worth checking out, especially if you have had consistent hiccups for over 48 hours.

-Illnesses that can cause persistent hiccups include:
+These are some illnesses that can cause persistent hiccups:

 - Breathing conditions such as asthma or pneumonia.